A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Introduction

-In summary, for the dimensions of the perturbation model \eqref{eq: perturbation model}, we have $\widetilde{\bcT}, \bcT, \bcZ \in \bbR^{p_{1'} \times \cdots \times p_{d'}}$ with symmetric index groups $\{\Omega_i \}_{i=1}^m$.
-The HOOI algorithm we study is provided in Algorithm \ref{alg: HOOI}.
-It is worth noting the original HOOI algorithm in \cite{de2000best} mainly focuses on asymmetric tensor decomposition and we generalize it to accommodate arbitrary symmetric structures of $\bcT$ characterized by $\{\Omega_i \}_{i=1}^m$.
-In addition, in the literature \cite{de2000best,kolda2009tensor}, HOOI often refers to the overall procedure including both the initialization $\widetilde\U_i^{(0)} = \SVD_{r_i}(\mathcal{M}_i(\widetilde{\bcT}))$ and the orthogonal iteration updates as detailed in Algorithm \ref{alg: HOOI}.
-We shall point out that this paper studies the orthogonal iteration with any initializers satisfying some mild conditions.
-Our results accommodate different types of initialization scheme and can be applied to a wide range of scenarios (see Remark \ref{rem: initialization}).
-We conclude the algorithm by remarking that the matricization mode we choose in group $i$ to perform SVD in \eqref{eq: SVD in algorithm} does not matter due to symmetry.
-For simplicity, we choose the smallest index in group $i$.
+In summary, the dimensions of the perturbation model \eqref{eq: perturbation model}, we have $\widetilde{\bcT}, \bcT, \bcZ \in \bbR^{p_{1'} \times \cdots \times p_{d'}}$ with symmetric index groups $\{\Omega_i \}_{i=1}^m$.
+The HOOI algorithm we consider for computing the low multilinear rank decomposition given $\widetilde{\bcT}$ is provided below (see Algorithm \ref{alg: HOOI}).
+It is worth noting the original HOOI algorithm in \cite{de2000best} mainly focuses on asymmetric tensor decomposition and we generalize to arbitrary symmetric structures of $\bcT$ characterized by $\{\Omega_i \}_{i=1}^m$.
+We conclude the algorithm by remarking that the matricization mode we choose in group $i$ to perform SVD in \eqref{eq: SVD in algorithm} does not matter due to the symmetry of the indices in that group and for simplicity we choose the smallest one in that group.